Skip to content

 • Input: versioned project file + deterministic app build

-• Process: watchlight run --format json <project_path>
+• Process: watchlight run --strict --format json <project_path>

 • Output: pass/fail status + diff artifacts for review